-The governing board will monitor the effectiveness of the complaints procedure in making sure that complaints are handled properly.
-The governing board will track the number and nature of complaints, and review underlying issues as stated in section 11.
+The governing board will monitor the effectiveness of the complaints procedure in ensuring that complaints are handled properly.
+The governing board will track the number and nature of complaints, and review underlying issues as stated in section Ilyearly.

-The complaints records are logged and managed by the complaints manager.
+The complaints records are logged and managed by the Complaints Manager.

-This policy will be reviewed by full governing board every 3 years.
+This policy will be reviewed by the governing board every 2 years